Turn Your Fall Leaves into Free Mulch and Compost

 Before you start up the mower or pick up a rake, let the wind do some work.
 Autumn winds blow leaves under hedges and shrubs and nestle them around perennials, insulating plant roots from winter cold and creating natural mulch as the leaves decay.
-Just make sure they don’t pile up within 6 inches of trees’ and shrubs’ bases.
-As a bonus, thrashers, native sparrows, robins, towhees and others sort through the leaves to feast on insects and other tidbits.
+Just make sure they don’t pile up within six inches of trees’ and shrubs’ bases.
+As a bonus, thrashers, native sparrows, robins, towhees and others sort through the winter leaves to feast on insects and other tidbits.

 Shade trees provide plenty of benefits year-round: A cool spot to sit in summer, shelter and food for birds and insects in every season, beautiful colors in fall…and then a blizzard of falling leaves.